John Waters (columnist): Politics and advocacy

 Waters was an active participant in the Catholic cultural movement Communion and Liberation.
-He has given at least one talk to the Iona Institute.
+He has given at least one talk to the Iona Institute, a Dublin-based socially conservative organisation that advocates the advancement and promotion of the Christian religion and what it sees as the religion's social and moral values.

 He was a member of the Broadcasting Authority of Ireland until he resigned in January 2014, during which time he was a litigant seeking damages from the broadcaster RTÉ.

 In 2015, he became involved with First Families First in calling for a 'No' vote in the referendum for the Thirty-fourth Amendment of the Constitution (Marriage Equality) Bill 2015.

 In February 2018 he appeared with Nigel Farage at an Irexit conference organised by Hermann Kelly.
 The conference described itself as open "only to supporters of an Irish exit from the European Union".
 There were several members of the far-right National Party - headed by Justin Barrett - at the conference.
-He denied that Ireland was a republic, state or democracy.
+Waters denied that Ireland was a republic, state or democracy.
 Waters was quoted as saying "We have to remove the media because they don’t permit us to have the conversation" to which the crowd responded enthusiastically.
 They also applauded his claim that immigrants "have no affinity or allegiance to the countries they end up in" and that "[t]his is our fault because we don’t demand it".
 He claimed that "Europeans no longer have a place to call home" and that European Christianity was being eroded by "metastatic cancer".

 In 2019 he appeared in a number of podcasts with Gemma O'Doherty and Justin Barrett.